 | 6.
 Galatians 6:9 (ESV) And let us not grow weary of doing good, for in due season we will reap, if we do not give up.
 Paul encourages believers in 2 Corinthians to continue in ministry.
 He advises them to not give up despite hardships.
 This ties into this verse by urging believers to persevere in their faith and actions. |

 | 7.
 Matthew 11:28-30 (ESV) Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.
-This teaching of Jesus mirrors the comforting tone of 2 Corinthians, where Paul repeatedly points believers to God’s sustaining grace and rest for the weary. |
+This teaching of Jesus mirrors the comforting tone of 2 Corinthians.
+Paul repeatedly points believers to God’s sustaining grace.
+He often mentions rest for the weary in his writings. |

 | 8.
 Hebrews 4:16 (ESV) Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.
-Paul emphasizes God’s grace being sufficient during weakness.
+Paul emphasizes God’s grace being enough during weakness.
 In this verse, believers are encouraged to approach God with boldness.
 They are told to seek help from God. |

 | 9.
 1 Peter 5:10 (ESV) And after you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.
 This verse resonates with Paul’s teaching on suffering as temporary.
 It also speaks about the eternal restoration promised by God.
 This is clear in 2 Corinthians. |